Innkeepr/aws-configuration-helper/README.md

 If the file does not exist , create the file
 - > touch ~/.docker/config.json

-If it ~/.docker/ does not exist run and then try againg the touch command
+If the directory ~/.docker/ does not exist run the underneath command and then try againg the touch command
 > sudo apt install amazon-ecr-credential-helper

 Insert the json script to the ~/.docker/config.json file & save it: